Hitler and Mannerheim recording: The conversation

 While the official reason for Hitler's visit – which had been arranged just the day before – was to celebrate Mannerheim's birthday, Hitler's actual purpose was to ensure that Finland would remain allied to Nazi Germany by reiterating the dangers of Bolshevism, thereby preventing any Finnish feelers to either the Soviets or to the Western Allies.
 Hitler wanted to reassure himself that he had the Finns' continuing support.

-On the tape, Hitler dominated the discussion, with others at the table – Mannerheim, Ryti and Generalfeldmarschall Wilhelm Keitel – mostly silent.
-He discussed the failure of Operation Barbarossa, Italian defeats in Africa, the invasions of Yugoslavia and Greece, his surprise at the Soviet Union's ability to produce thousands of tanks, and his strategic concerns about Romanian petroleum wells.
-Hitler was at pains to present German policy as having been consistent throughout, but also emphasized that imminent Russian aggression had given him no choice but to attack the Soviets.
+On the tape, Hitler dominated the discussion, with others at the table – Mannerheim, Ryti, and Generalfeldmarschall Wilhelm Keitel – mostly silent.
+He is shocked by the production capability and fighting power of the Red Army, and expresses dismay regarding Italian defeats against the Allies.
+Hitler also discusses Operation Barbarossa and mentions the Soviet Foreign Minister's claim that Finland is a threat to the Soviet Union's existence.
+Hitler was at pains to present German policy as having been consistent throughout, but also emphasised that imminent Russian aggression had given him no choice but to attack the Soviets.

-Aside from this broad summary of the war in the East, Hitler did not reveal any of his future military plans, specifically an upcoming German offensive, which the Finns were informed of only the day before it occurred.
+Aside from this broad summary of the war in the East, Hitler did not reveal any of his future military plans, specifically an upcoming German offensive, of which the Finns were informed only the day before it occurred – much to Mannerheim's exasperation.
 Despite Hitler's visit and monologue, and a return visit from Mannerheim, the Nazis' continuing military crisis over the next six months would provoke the Finns into looking for a way out of their alliance with Germany.